python/cpython/Doc/library/tkinter.rst

 The :mod:`tkinter` package ("Tk interface") is the standard Python interface to the Tk GUI toolkit.
-Both Tk and :mod:`tkinter` are available on most Unix platforms, as well as on Windows and Macintosh systems.
+Both Tk and :mod:`tkinter` are available on most Unix platforms, as well as on Windows systems.
 (Tk itself is not part of Python; it is maintained at ActiveState.)

 .. seealso::